Have you been struggling with constant itching and pain from psoriasis? Now, there may be promising relief for those symptoms.

 Psoriasis is a chronic inflammatory skin condition that causes dry, itchy, flaky skin.
 The itching and flaking can sometimes feel unbearable!
 Due to intense dryness, the skin can even crack and bleed.
 Joints can also become painful.

 Psoriasis used to be a condition that dermatologists (skin doctors) struggled to treat effectively, until recently.
 Low-dose naltrexone (LDN) has commonly been used orally to treat autoimmune disorders, such as Crohn’s Disease.
-Now, it appears that LDN could be an effective topical (on the skin) treatment for the itching, flaking, and painful skin associated with psoriasis.
+Now, it appears that LDN could offer effective topical (on the skin) relief from the itching, flaking, and painful skin associated with psoriasis.

 Remember that psoriasis is an inflammatory condition.
 This means that medications with anti-inflammatory properties may be helpful.
 At low dosage levels, naltrexone has anti-inflammatory properties.
-This makes LDN is a potential treatment for psoriasis.
+This makes LDN potentially effective for psoriasis.

 Some psoriasis symptoms, such as itching and flaky skin, are also associated with pain.
 That’s because psoriasis causes a change in how opioid receptors (pain receptors) are expressed in the body.